 “When there isn’t an objective means to evaluate what someone should know you see crazy vacillations in the experience and skillset,” Slawson said.
 “It's not easy to tell.”

-But now, with the CSA+, employers will have that all-important shorthand for determining that cybersecurity analysts knows their stuff.
-And for IT professionals looking to move up the job ladder, the CSA+ is a puzzle piece that fits perfectly into the existing world of CompTIA certifications while also bringing something new.
+But now, with the CySA+, employers will have that all-important shorthand for determining that cybersecurity analysts knows their stuff.
+And for IT professionals looking to move up the job ladder, the CySA+ is a puzzle piece that fits perfectly into the existing world of CompTIA certifications while also bringing something new.

 Matthew Stern is a freelance writer based in Chicago who covers information technology, retail and various other topics and industries.